DrewWing/EDrewcatedGuesser/README.md

 You should have received a copy of the GNU Affero General Public License along with this program (in the COPPYING file).
 If not, see https://www.gnu.org/licenses/.

+No Large Language Models (LLMs), chatbots, or any other so-called "AI" tools were used to code, write, or otherwise create resources for EDrewcated Guesser.
+Apart from a few (cited) snippets from StackOverflow (and a few other places), EDrewcated Guesser was created by hand, from scratch.

+No Texas A&M University resources were used in the creation of EDrewcated Guesser.